Though mountain lions once roamed the hills and forests of Nebraska, persecution at the hands of humans has driven them locally extinct in the state.

 During the following decades local newspapers continued to report sightings of mountain lions in various parts of Nebraska, yet none could be verified by qualified individuals.
 Although these semi-annual reports were made, the first modern confirmation in Nebraska did not occur until 1991 when a deer hunter fatally shot a female mountain lion outside of Harrison near the Wyoming-Nebraska border.

-As of 2013, the Nebraska Game and Parks Commission (NGPC) has estimated that 22 individual lions call the Pine Ridge region of northwest Nebraska home.
+As of 2017, the Nebraska Game and Parks Commission (NGPC) has estimated that 59 individual lions, counting both adults and kittens, call the Pine Ridge region of northwest Nebraska home.

 On March 2nd, 2011, the US Fish and Wildlife Service officially declared the eastern cougar to be extinct.
 Mountain lions used to roam the entire country, coast to coast, and the eastern cougar subspecies (Puma concolor couguar) occupied the northeast region.
 By the 1850s, hunting pressure had made mountain lions rare in the eastern two thirds of the continent.
 Mountain lions were functionally extinct in the Midwest by 1860, the mid-Atlantic states by 1882, in the south coastal states by 1886, in central Appalachia by 1900, and in New England by 1906.